mehniyarif/efsane-table/README.md

 For ***Vue 2*** Framework.

-Version ***1.1.4***  is Released 🎉✨
+Version ***1.1.5***  is Released 🎉✨

 **[Show Demo and Detail Documentation](https://efsanetable.herokuapp.com/)**

 **New Features**

-*Conditional Columns*
-- If a column will only be displayed if there is data, you can solve this problem by selecting the column's visibility setting \"exists if\".
-- Also, make sure that the \"column auto visibility\" setting is enabled in the table settings.
-- If the column will appear according to another column, the name of the that column should be entered  visibility Condition.
+*Accordion Mechanic*
+- You can add the value "only-one" so that only one of the opened accordion lines remains open.

+*Width Overflow*
+- You can give "auto" if you want your table to expand across the content horizontally.

+*Pagination Position*
+- now you can add the "top" value to the pagination-position and put it at the top.
+The default value of this field is "bottom"

 Draggable Columns
 <img  class="image-container" fetchpriorty="high" alt="Draggable Columns" src="https://efsane.s3.eu-central-1.amazonaws.com/efsane-draggable.gif">